 If you’re an avid castle aficionada, here’s everything you need to know about castles in our definitive guide.

-If you’re new to exploring castles, you may not realise how many different types of castles are currently in existence.
+If you’re new to exploring castles, you may not realize how many different types of castles are currently in existence.
 Here’s an overview of the different castles you may come across in your journey.

 Motte & Bailey Castles

-Motte & Bailey castles are defined by their motte (which is a large mound of earth) and a levelled courtyard (a bailey) which is located next to it.
+Motte & Bailey castles are defined by their motte (which is a large mound of earth) and a leveled courtyard (a bailey) which is located next to it.
 A fine example of a motte and bailey structure is Wiston Castle in Wales (which is the most well-preserved of its kind) and these types of castles were protected by a ditch and wooden fencing which surrounded the bailey.

 Stone castles developed from motte and bailey style constructions when stone keeps became the preferred method of protection.
 Although motte and bailey castles were easy and inexpensive to build, they were often at great risk of fire so thick stone curtains were used instead of the palisade fences – and a great example is to see Goodrich Castle, a Norman Medieval castle in Hertfordshire.

 Corvin Castle in Budapest (also referred to as Hunyadi or Hunedoara Castle) or Malbork Castle in Poland are two of the most striking castles of the Gothic Renaissance and well worth a visit if you are exploring Europe.
-Gothic castles are some of the most beautiful around and are instantly recognised for their grand architecture and large sweeping windows.
+Gothic castles are some of the most beautiful around and are instantly recognized for their grand architecture and large sweeping windows.

 Concentric castles are identified by their circular walls which encircle the inner walls and turrets.
 The outer walls are designed to be lower than the inner walls so that archers could shoot over them and quite often, you’ll find a moat surrounding the castle.

 French Renaissance architecture, such as the spectacular Chateaux de Versailles in the Ile-de-France region, encompasses anything following on from Gothic architecture between the 15th and 17th centuries.
-The Renaissance brought about stylistic influences from Italy and can be recognised by their ornate and ostentatious characteristics.
+The Renaissance brought about stylistic influences from Italy and can be recognized by their ornate and ostentatious characteristics.

 Fortresses were built as a place of refuge and from the 15th Century onwards, some of these fortified buildings were adapted to make them more comfortable to be lived in as homes.
-One of our favourite fortress castles is the magnificent hill-top Castle of Konigstein near Dresdon in Saxon Switzerland, Germany.
+One of our favorite fortress castles is the magnificent hill-top Castle of Konigstein near Dresdon in Saxon Switzerland, Germany.
 Surrounded by the national park, it’s a truly stunning location.

 Believe it or not, fantasy castles do exist in real life.
 And Munich’s Neuschwanstein Castle is one of them.
-The building of new castles started to die out during the 1500s and by the 1700s, and the shape of the world’s architecture had changed and rapidly industrialised.
-Nostalgic ideals led to romanticist castles being built and these structures are amongst some of the most well-kept castles we have today.
+The building of new castles started to die out during the 1500s and by the 1700s, and the shape of the world’s architecture had changed and rapidly industrialized.
+Nostalgic ideals led to romanticist castles being built and these structures are among some of the most well-kept castles we have today.